 It is the policy of the State Fiscal Accountability Authority to answer all FOIA requests in a timely manner.
 While requests should be handled in the course of regular office business, an initial response must be provided no later than the 10 business days (excluding Saturdays, Sundays, and legal holidays) as provided for in the Act.
-If the requested record is more than 24 months old on the date the request is made, the SFAA has 20 business days (excluding Saturdays, Sundays, and legal holidays) as provided for in the Act to respond, or earlier if possible.
+If the requested record is more than 24 months old on the date the request is made, the SFAA has 20 business days (excluding Saturdays, Sundays, and legal holidays) as provided for in the Act.
+Time limits for provided for in the Act to respond, or earlier if possible.
 Time limits for providing the requested records are addressed in section III.C below.